quriosapien/meliorism/blog/technology-and-engineering/being-better-software-engineers.md

 ### Design, not Chance

 Don't let things happen by chance.
-Whether it's imporving your coding skills, acquiring new skillset, collaboration, even your promotion, don't let these happen on their own.
+Whether it's imporving your coding skills, acquiring new skillset, collaboration, even our promotion, don't let these happen on their own.
 Merely wiritng code or just exisiting (staying) in a company won't do much good.

 Instead, talk to people who have already done it, take help and advice to pave your own path.